Harold Balfour, 1st Baron Balfour of Inchrye: Aviator and fighter ace

 Balfour joined the 60th Rifles in 1914 and served in France for three months before he transferred to the Royal Flying Corps.
 After training he was posted to No. 60 Squadron.
 In 1917 he was serving with No. 43 Squadron when he downed two enemy aircraft while flying a Sopwith 1½ Strutter.
 He was injured in a crash and moved on to the School of Special Flying, No. 40 Squadron, then returned to No. 43 Squadron.
 Now piloting the Sopwith Camel he claimed 7 more victories and was promoted to major.
 Balfour then took command of a training school until 1919.
 He was private secretary and aide-de-camp to Air Vice Marshal Sir John Salmond 1921–1922, and temporary ADC to Sir Samuel Hoare, Secretary of State for Air, 1923.
 He retired from the Royal Air Force in 1923 to follow a career in journalism and business.
 Balfour was interviewed on 30 September 1978 by the art historian Anna Malinovska.
 The interview is reproduced in Voices in Flight (Pen & Sword Books, 2006).
+He also appeared as a contributor in the 1987 documentary 'The Cavalry of the Clouds', produced by British regional commercial television station 'HTV West'.